VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 its internal state in addition to sending a new command.

 > **MarkusPersona:** It can be difficult for someone new to the code to
-> follow the flow of caommands and events through the system.
+> follow the flow of commands and events through the system.
 For a
 > discussion of a technique that can help, see the section "Testing" in
 > [Extending and Enhancing the Orders and Registrations Bounded
 > Contexts][j_chapter4].